-A number of acres of woodland in Cherokee Marsh have been restored recently to Oak Openings by major projects coordinated by Madison Parks Conservation Manager Russ Hefty in coordination with Friends of Cherokee Marsh and other volunteers to remove honeysuckle and buckthorn, reseed with locally native woodland and prairie understory and prairie species, and leaving brush piles, chips, and major snags for woodpecker habitat.
+Approximately18 acres of overgrown woodland in Cherokee Marsh were recently restored to "oak openings" habitat by major projects coordinated by Madison Parks in coordination with Friends of Cherokee Marsh and other volunteers.
+Work included removal of honeysuckle and buckthorn, reseeding with locally native woodland and prairie understory and prairie species, and leaving brush piles, chips, and major snags for woodpecker habitat.
 The success of that project can be seen in the presence of 3 new nesting pair of Red-headed Woodpeckers in the restoration area.
-This was celebrated in local newspaper articles and high quality photography by bird photographer Arlene Koziol that was used by Peggy McNamara, artist in residence at the Chicago Field Museum for paintings featuring the Red-headed Woodpecker’s return.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.